You can read more information about this here.

 If you’re looking for information on completing a Hypnotherapy Certificate or Diploma course, you’re in the right place.
 This is the only short hypnotherapy course approved by the British Psychological Society for CPD.
 The Certificate in Evidence-Based Hypnosis can be taken either as a stand-alone training or as the first part (Stage 1) of the Diploma in Cognitive-Behavioural Hypnotherapy (our complete practitioner diploma training.)

 This course is focused on basic hypnotherapy assessment, hypnotic induction, and the use of suggestion; it presents a strong and comprehensive basic training in traditional hypnotherapy.
 Content is based on experimental and clinical research into hypnosis.
-Students finish this course confident in knowing what hypnosis is, what it isn’t, what it can do – and with a good solid foundation in how to induce hypnosis, write and deliver suggestions as well as train clients in self-hypnosis, assess hypnotisability and conduct suitable hypnosis skills training if clients require it.
+Students finish this course confident in knowing what hypnosis is, what it isn’t, and what it can do – they develop a good solid foundation in how to induce hypnosis, and are able to write and deliver suggestions, train clients in self-hypnosis, assess hypnotisability and conduct suitable hypnosis skills training if clients require it.

 The Certificate Course in Evidence-Based Hypnosis is the only hypnotherapy course approved by The British Psychological Society Learning Centre

 Click here to request a prospectus or to make an enquiry.